John Wilmot (politician): Private life

 In 1804, Wilmot retired from public life and devoted himself to writing.
 He published a Life of his father and another of Bishop Hough.
 In the year of his death, 1815, An Historical Review of the Commission relative to the American Loyalists appeared.

 He lived at Berkswell Hall and was also the last private resident of Bruce Castle.
 In 1813 he was lord of the manor of the Prebend of Calne.
+He was reported to be a man of upright and unimpeachable character, learned and eloquent.